thtexpert/inav/docs/SystemIdentification.md

 * a signal level for the disturbance need to be provided (typically 5% of axis P factor)

-The actual disturbance will take about (looptime / denumerator) * (stimulus length + 65)
+The actual disturbance will take about (looptime / denumerator) * (stimulus length + 65) E.g. 1msec looptime with denumerator of 4 at order 8 takes approx 1ms x 4 x 255 ~= 1sec.

 ## How to start System Identification